We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 How long do visitors stick around?
 Longer stays mean they're loving your vibe.
 For B2C companies, a decent average session duration is around 92.33 seconds.

 So, ensure your landing page is intriguing enough to reel them in, and the rest of your content keeps them hooked.
-Give your visitors the surf sesh they dream of 🤙
+Give your website visitors the surf sesh they dream of 🤙

 #14 Pages per session